MarlinFirmware/Marlin/Marlin/src/sd/usb_flashdrive/lib-uhs2/README.txt

   https://github.com/felis/USB_Host_Shield_2.0/issues/364

 Small modifications have been made to the source.
-Please search for USB_FLASH_DRIVE_SUPPORT or look at the patch file to see what was changed.
+Please search for HAS_USB_FLASH_DRIVE or look at the patch file to see what was changed.

 ==== LICENSE SUMMARY ====